OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-So as not to wander aimlessly, it helps to have a reason for your wanderings, and here, there are plenty.
-Venice is a waterborne city, so if you want to explore the grand mansions which line the Grand Canal and other main waterways, then getting into a boat is necessary.
-Gondola rides cost around 80 euros per hour, and of course, you may have to put up with the gondolier singing Neapolitan popular songs (the traditional Venetian ones seem to have disappeared).
-The main water-bus (vaporetto) routes take you down the arteries, so catching a route number one is also a good way of exploring the Grand Canal.
+So as not to wander aimlessly (lovely though that can be), it helps to have a good destination in mind – and here, there are plenty to choose from.
+Venice is a waterborne city, so if you want to explore the grand mansions which line the Grand Canal and other main waterways, it’s advisable to go by boat.
+Gondola rides cost around €80 (£73) per hour, and of course, you may have to put up with the gondolier singing popular Neapolitan songs (the traditional Venetian ones seem to have disappeared).
+A much cheaper option is the main water-bus (vaporetto), which takes you down the arteries.
+Catching route number 1 is also a good way to explore the Grand Canal.

-One problem with random wandering is that many of the churches, key places for art lovers in Venice, can be closed for lunch.
-There is now a group of churches, CHORUS, which offer a 12 euro pass getting you into all 17 churches, and most have opening hours that run all day.
-The churches encompass some of the major sights in Venice, such as the wonderful Stations of the Cross by Giandomenico Tiepolo (son of the more famous Giambattista Tiepolo) at the church of San Polo, the Veronese painting and frescoes that cover every surface of San Sebastiano or the sequence of tombs and altarpieces which fill the Basilica of Santa Maria Gloriosa dei Frari, while the church of Santa Maria dei Miracoli is a wonder in itself.
-Most have significant paintings, and one of the delights of wandering around is to encounter an altarpiece by Titian still in its original location such as Titian’s San Giovanni Elemosinario at the church of the same name — the merchant’s church close by the Rialto market.
+One problem with random wandering is that many of the churches – key stops for art lovers in Venice – tend to close for lunch.
+There is now a group of churches, CHORUS, offering a €12 (£11) pass for entry into all 17 churches, and most have opening hours that run all day.
+The churches encompass some of the major artistic works in Venice, such as the wonderful Stations of the Cross by Giandomenico Tiepolo (son of the more famous Giambattista Tiepolo) at the church of San Polo, the Veronese painting and frescoes that cover every surface of San Sebastiano or the sequence of tombs and altarpieces which fill the Basilica of Santa Maria Gloriosa dei Frari, while the church of Santa Maria dei Miracoli is a wonder in itself.
+Most have significant paintings, and one of the delights of wandering around is to encounter an altarpiece by Titian still in its original location, such as Titian’s San Giovanni Elemosinario at the church of the same name, the merchant’s church close to the Rialto market.